-Global Politics ("GloPo") is for you if you're interested in learning more about and getting a valid insight into current world affairs.
+Global Politics ("GloPo") is for you if you're interested in current affairs and contemporary history (e.g. 9/11, Cold War, etc.).
 Apart from studying the theoretical concepts of this discipline, you will get an insight into the functions and work of international organisations, NGOs and other key players/institutions of the global system.